Brendacg616/automodelcar-cic-ipn/README.md

 > git clone https://github.com/Conilo/automodelcar-cic-ipn.git

 ## Build the code:
-First, it's necesarry to compile the code using (also after modifiying any file or node source).
-To compile the code:
+First, it's necesarry to compile the code (also after modifiying any file or node source).
+To compile the code, type:

 > bash compile.bash